-A. Class attendance and participation (100 points)
+A. Class attendance and participation:

-To socially construct knowledge, all class participants must be present in class and actively involved in discussions.
-We are all learners-so let's learn together.
-Class attendance is mandatory and absences will negatively impact your learning and your total course grade.
+In order to socially construct knowledge I need all class participants to be present in class and actively involved in discussions.
+I believe we are all learners - so let's learn together.
+Class attendance is mandatory and absences will impact your total course grade.
 Attendance is critical for this course.
-You are allowed one absence.
+You are allowed only one absence.
 Class participation is vital.
-You will receive 100 professional points for your academic and professional participation.
+You will receive 30 professional points for your academic and professional participation.